optimad/bitpit/INSTALL.md

-* libxml2 and its development headers are needed when compiling the 'IO' module (please note that the 'IO' module is a dependecies for many other bitpit modules, the only modules that do not depend on 'IO' are the low level modules like 'operators', 'containers', 'LA', and 'SA');
+* libxml2 and its development headers are needed when compiling the 'IO' module (please note that the 'IO' module is a dependecies for many other bitpit modules, the only modules that do not depend on 'IO' are the low level modules like 'operators', 'containers', 'LA', and 'SA').
+Moreover, json support is automatically enabled if RapidJSON (version 1.1.0) libraries
+  are installed on the system (https://github.com/Tencent/rapidjson): this is a completely optional requirement, IO module will compile and work fine with the only xml support too;
 * blas, lapack, and lapacke are needed when compiling 'CG', 'RBF', and 'POD' modules.

 When compiling bitpit, both shared library files and header library files are required.
 Therefore, in addition to the library packages, also the corresponding